hewes/unite-gtags/README.md

     :Unite gtags/completion

-Default action on the result is 'list_definitions'.
+Default action on the result is 'list_references'.
 'list_references' is also available.